Snagnar/Factompiler/LANGUAGE_SPEC.md

 ## Type System

-The DSL has four fundamental value types that map directly to Factorio circuit concepts.
+The DSL has five fundamental value types that map directly to Factorio circuit concepts.

 ### Integer (`int`)